port-labs/port-docs/docs/platform-overview/widgets/pie-chart.md

 sidebar_position: 5
 ---

-# Pie Chart
+# Pie chart

-You can create a pie chart illustrating your catalog data divided by a specific category inside a specfic entity page [**Specific Entity Page**](../port-components/page.md#entity-page).
+You can create a pie chart illustrating data from Entities in your software catalog divided by categories and Entity properties inside a specific entity page [**Specific Entity Page**](../port-components/page.md#entity-page).

 ## Creating visualization

-- On the top right of the page click on `Add Visualization` button:
+- On the top right of the page click on `Add Visualization` button;
-- Select Pie Chart
+- Select Pie Chart;

 ![Dropdown](../../../static/img/platform-overview/widgets/AddPieChartVisualization.png)

-- Fill out the form and click save:
+- Fill out the form and click save.

 ![Dropdown](../../../static/img/platform-overview/widgets/AddPieChartForm.png)